Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/drawing/brushes.rst

 These settings are per-brush settings that are applied after each stroke is drawn (when converting from 2D/screen space coordinates to 3D/data space coordinates).
 These are per-brush settings so that you can apply varying properties to different types of brushes.
-E.g higher smoothing and/or subdivision for final "beauty", and less smoothing/subdivision for initial "blocking" strokes.
+E.g. higher smoothing and/or subdivision for final "beauty", and less smoothing/subdivision for initial "blocking" strokes.

 Smooth